 When must I take required ALI classes?

 ALI classes must be taken starting the first semester and continued each semester until all required classes are completed.
-All ALI classes cannot be deferred.
+Master's degree students have the additional option of completing their ALI requirement before arriving on campus by enrolling in ALI Online.
+ALI classes cannot be deferred.

 How much do ALI classes cost?

 ALI classes are billed at the regular USC tuition rate.

 How many ALI classes do I need to take?

 The number of ALI classes you need to take will depend on your English proficiency level which will be determined from the ISE exam.
 Your writing and oral skills will be evaluated when you take the ISE exam.
 You may be placed in a writing or oral skills class, or both.
 After taking the required ALI course, you may have another class assigned or be released from ALI classes.

 It's after the first week of class and I want to change sections.
 Can I change sections since I have until the add/drop deadline to do so?